Screensaver Operations for Windows

 -----------------------------

-Description: Causes screensaver to ignore the EWX_ExitFlag and run a specified process instead.
+Description: Causes screensaver to ignore the EWX_ExitFlag value and run a specified process instead.

 Format: integer (0=disabled; 1=enabled; default=0)